PPC Production Control for Shop Floor

 - Change of sequence to avoid set-up times

 - History and analysis of executed rescheduling

 The following points can be clarified with the help of the PPC Production Control:

-- Which orders are scheduled next on which production lines/work centres?
+- Which orders are scheduled next on which production lines/work centers?

 - What is the work progress of the orders and which confirmations have been booked?

-- Are the orders up to now included in the production plan or have there been variations that influence further production (e.g. the orders already processed had excessive scrap or delays)?
+- Are the orders up to now included in the production plan or have some variations influenced further production (e.g. the orders already processed had excessive scrap or delays)?